FG-Depth: Flow-Guided Unsupervised Monocular Depth Estimation: Related works

 \subsection{Unsupervised Monocular Depth Estimation}

 To avoid the expensive cost of depth annotation, unsupervised methods usually use photometric loss between adjacent frames to train the model.
 As the earliest works in the self-supervised depth estimation field, \cite{Monodepth} uses stereo pairs to train the Depth-Net and \cite{SfMLearner} is trained by monocular video with an extra Pose-Net to predict the relative pose between adjacent frames. \cite{SfMLearner} introduced a mask predicted by the network to reduce the influence of occlusions and moving objects.
+Yin et al.~\cite{Geonet} and Wang et al.~\cite{UnOS} excavated more geometric constraints by learning the depth and flow jointly in an unsupervised manner.
 Godard et al.~\cite{Monodepth2} made a noticeable improvement by proposing a minimum photometric loss to handle occlusions, an auto mask to ignore pixels that violate camera motion assumptions, and a full-resolution multi-scale sampling method to make the prediction more accurate.
 Noting that the model can struggle during the training to find the global optimum when minimizing the photometric loss because of low-texture regions and illumination change, \cite{Depth_Hints} introduced SGM algorithm results as extra constraints in training loss and \cite{Depth_VO_Feat,Feat_Depth} took reconstruction on feature level into consideration.
 To further improve the performance, some works~\cite{klingner2020self,Edge_Depth,S3Net} brought extra semantic segmentation constraints into the training loss but extra semantic labels on real data actually increase the burden of annotation.
 And recently, Peng et al.~\cite{EPCDepth} introduce an effective data augmentation method for stereo-based models.